-The raw material problem in the tuna export sector is still unsolved as domestic raw material output is low and businesses still largely depend on foreign supplies for processing.
+The problem of raw materials in the tuna export sector is still unsolved when domestic raw material output is low, and businesses still depend largely on foreign supplies for processing.

 Tuna exports play an important role in total turnover. seafood export Vietnam, each year brings in an average of more than 800 million USD.
 However, in recent times, the source of tuna raw materials for domestic export processing has been very low, accounting for only 30% to 40% of the demand of enterprises.
 For the remaining quantity, enterprises have to import raw materials from other countries for processing.